andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 We couldn't possibly be going *all the way up there*.
 It looks an insurmountable task.
 1,500 more feet to fight gravity.
+100 calories of potential energy.

 <h4 class="article-subheader">Trains Are So Cool, Part Deux</h4>